 Did you know dlr Libraries have resources and outreach facilities available to all teachers and students in the dlr area?
 This includes pre-schools, primary, secondary and special educational needs schools.

-All teachers that work in the Dún Laoghaire-Rathdown area can avail of our Block Loan card facility from their local library.
+All teachers that work in the Dún Laoghaire-Rathdown area can avail of our teachers' card facility from their local library.
 To obtain one of these you must present proof of address (a current utility bill, etc.) and a letter from your school principal on headed paper stating that you are currently employed there.
 You may collect items and books from the branch library of your choice.
+The Teachers' card allows you to borrow up to 40 items for an extended period of 12 weeks.

 Library staff are always happy to facilitate schools with class visits and tours.
 You can make irregular visits or make it part of your weekly/monthly routine.
+Please contact the library in advance if you would like a tour.
 Children can be registered as members if they are not already members.
 Children can borrow items, or teachers can arrange for classroom sets to be available to them in the library branch of their choosing.
-Read more about classroom sets here.
+Read more about classroom sets HERE.

 Your local library can provide reference resources and research assistance to pupils and teachers for school project work.

-Did you know your local library has thousands of ebooks and audiobooks?
+Did you know your local library has thousands of ebooks, audiobooks and comics?
 You can borrow them, instantly, for free, using just the device in your hand.
 Click here for further details on downloadable books.

 Learn languages online